Thank you for your interest in partnering with Everett Public Schools as a volunteer!

 4. Complete safety training and requirements

 A volunteer's training is determined by the type of volunteer activity.
 As outlined in the application process, all volunteer applicants are required to review the district's volunteer manual.
 Translated versions of manual are available in Arabic, Russian, Spanish and Vietnamese.

-A designated individual at the school or program with which you wish to volunteer will provide you with a volunteer orientation, including sign in/out and badge processes.
+A designated individual at the school or program where you wish to volunteer will provide a volunteer orientation, including sign in/out and badge processes.